pleasefixomg/AM2R-ATM/README.md

 -Sync up some events to reduce the need further (1.2.1)
 -Maybe see if the DUNDUNDUNDUNdundundun can be added back in as an extra track with some delays or something.
 Ditto to the "Metroid Eliminated" fanfare (1.3)

+Currently Considering:
+-Changing Frigate Orpheon to Torvus Catacombs.
+Opinions welcome.

+Things I'd like to do but can't figure out:
+-Make oEggTrigger play musArea7C right after 7B is done instead of the transition being on the next screen.
+-Make musOmegaFight begin playing as soon as the camera pan to the first Omega is done, while the gunfight is still happening.
+-Make the Thoth elevator transition seamless enough that CaveAmbience fades out quickly, allowing Area8 to play without being cut-off as you get to the top.
+(I want the opening couple seconds of Super Crateria Underground to be heard in the same fashion as when you hear it going down before the planet turns on basically.
+Maybe change the A8 portion of the elevator's speed to make it easier?)

 Anyone that has solutions to things I'm working on or is willing to help with stuff like a title screen, feel free to reach out.